FOR ADULTS WITH MODERATELY TO SEVERELY ACTIVE RA, IN COMBINATION WITH MTX

 4%

-ACR70 responses were not adjusted for multiplicity.
+ACR70 responses at Week 2 and Week 24 were not adjusted for multiplicity.
 Therefore, statistical significance has not been established.

 WEEK 24 CROSSOVER†‡